Dental Bridges Vs Implants Treatment In Malta

 - Visually appealing, functional, predictable, dependable

-- Does not affect surrounding teeth
+- It does not affect surrounding teeth

 - Will not decay

-- Fewer chances to develop gum disease
+- Fewer chances of developing gum disease

 - Can last a lifetime (with good oral hygiene)